 I’m not sure where I stand on the whole nature-nurture debate (or, for that matter, where anyone stands — the last time I heard anyone talk about that was eighth grade biology).
-So I can’t tell you if great backpackers are born or made, and I also can’t tell you if that matters.
+So I can’t tell you if great backpackers are born or made, or whether that even matters in the end.

-What I can tell you is somehow, I’ve ended up with a few traits that have made it a hell of a lot easier for me; and if you share any of them, perhaps it’s time to accept your destiny — nay, embrace it — and get backpacking.
+What I can tell you is I’ve got a few specific qualities that have made me rather suitable for hostel backpacking; and if you share any of these traits, perhaps it’s time to accept — nay, embrace — your destiny, and get to it already.
 (There are worst destinies to have, trust me.)

-Note: I just want to clarify that I’m using “backpacker” here to mean “a person who travels for an extended period of time, keeps all their possessions in one bag, and typically stays in hostels or other shared accommodations.”
+Note: I’m using the term “backpacker” here to mean “a person who travels for an extended period of time, keeps all their possessions in one bag, and typically stays in hostels or other shared accommodations.”
 I never actually had a backpack (that one up there is Simon’s), but I hope you won’t hold that against me.

 Once I’ve fallen asleep, it’s hard to wake me up.

 But hostels are always going to be about sharing limited space with a lot of people, and that means noise, any way you swing it.
-Deep sleepers certainly have the advantage here; life is a lot easier when every returning drunky, or fighting couple, or newbie traveler packing at 5am to go and catch their bus* aren’t waking you up every five minutes.
+Deep sleepers certainly have the advantage here; life is a lot easier when every returning drunky, or fighting couple, or newbie traveler packing at 5am* aren’t waking you up every five minutes.

 I pack to fit my suitcase, no matter how small.